 Working for a for-profit company without pay is not considered volunteering, and is therefore forbidden for those with a student visa.

 In general, international students in F1 status are forbidden from “engaging in business.”
 However, immigration law does not expressly forbid F1 visa students from establishing their own business because ‘preliminary business planning’ is not considered ‘engagement’.
 Once the business is established, however, International Students are not permitted to operate their own business, engage in business, or receive revenue, compensation or salary.
 This is an extremely important distinction to understand, but one that is not so easily delineated.

 Often International Students will ask whether they can ‘run’ their own business without receiving any compensation, revenue or salary.
 But consider this – Working for a for-profit company without receiving pay cannot be considered volunteering, and is therefore forbidden for F1 visa holders.

 Through investments, International students can receive benefits from their company, without engaging in business.
 Immigration law allows International Students to invest in their own company and receive dividends.
-Such investment is entirely legal and permitted, provided that the International Student files an income tax return.
-However, an International Student still cannot engage in business without obtaining additional visa status.
+Such investment is entirely legal and permitted, provided that the F1 visa student files an income tax return.
+However, an F1 visa student still cannot engage in business without obtaining additional visa status.

 How Can an F1 Visa Student Run Their Own Business Lawfully

 There are several ways to obtain additional status for International Students who wish to operate or engage in their own business: Curricular Practical Training (CPT), Optional Practical Training (OPT), and H-1B are the most common.

 CPT will allow F1 visa students to receive work authorization, which will allow them to work for their own companies.
 CPT must relate to the students major and the course of study.
 CPT allows the student to work as many or as little hours as he desires.